 The best move you can make in negotiation is to think of an incentive the other person hasn’t even thought of – and then meet it. ~ Eli Broad

 Let the other party know that there are other options available too if not them.
-Get them aware of their better then do not hesitate to mention thinking it would sour the negotiation process.
+Get them aware of their better alternatives and do not hesitate to mention it by thinking it would sour the negotiation process.

-Know that you are just putting your point & they must be told what other decent options do you have which can be considered competition.
+Know that you are just putting your point & they must be told what other decent options do you have which can be considered competitive.

-Do not let them mistaken that they are the only player in the market.
+Do not let them mistaken that you are the only player in the market.
 Infact, if you think the alternative is cheaper and more suitable to the needs of your clients or customers then mention that too.
 It will boost your credibility.

 6. Don’t Be Afraid To Step Away